Our mental health therapist help those dealing with domestic abuse and violence.

 How to Identify Physical Abuse?

 Your partner will try to hurt you in various ways.
 It can be through slapping, hurting, pinching, pushing, or shoving you.
-He can even attempt to burn, bite or kick you.
-He can take extreme steps like choking or holding you down.
+They can even attempt to burn, bite or kick you.
+They can take extreme steps like choking or holding you down.

 How to Identify Sexual Abuse?